 -d '{"country":"US","city":"Austin","beds":2,"maxItems":100}'

 If you specifically need a rental data API, this is the core of the product.
-Rentals are not a filter on a for-sale feed here; they are the whole feed, which changes what the data can do:
+Rentals are the whole feed here, which changes what the data can do:

 For property data, HousingFeed serves the listing-level attributes of each rental: where it is, how big it is, and what it is.